alexlobera/leanjs_OLD_NX/src/pages/bootcamp-landing-content/react-redux-training-berlin.md

     intensive training days where you'll learn through practical hands-on projects how to build production ready React applications and how tools like Redux and GraphQL fit into the picture.
+  - We also run the popular JavaScript Berlin Meetup group where we run hands-on workshops for the local dev community, we'd love to see you at the next one!
   - Check out the 3 minute video on the left to get a feel for our bootcamps and here what some of our previous students think about the experience :-)